Building 40 (Army Medical School): History

-While Building 40 may no longer be actively used, its historic significance as a cornerstone of military medicine in the United States remains.
-It contributed to advances in health care and public health.
+The Walter Reed Army Institute of Research, headquartered in Building 40 for nearly five decades, became one of the U.S. military’s premier biomedical research institutions.
+Scientists working there made significant contributions to vaccine development, malaria research, wound care, infectious disease surveillance, and combat casualty medicine, with research benefiting both military personnel and civilians.
+In 1999, WRAIR relocated to its present campus in Forest Glen, Maryland, ending more than a century of continuous medical education and research activities in Building 40.

+One of the earliest nuclear reactors in the United States, a TRIGA Mark F research reactor, was installed in the basement addition of Building 40 in 1960.
+Operated under strict safety controls, the reactor was used for medical, biological, and radiological research, including neutron activation analysis and isotope production, rather than electrical power generation.
+The reactor was permanently shut down in 1979 and later decommissioned under the supervision of the U.S. Nuclear Regulatory Commission.

+In 2009, Building 40 was identified as a contributing structure within the proposed Walter Reed Army Medical Center Historic District because of its architectural and historical importance to American military medicine.
+Although the building is no longer used for its original purpose, it remains one of the most significant surviving structures associated with the development of military medical education and biomedical research in the United States.

 Legacy

 The large conference room on the second floor of Building 40 was long informally called either the “War Room” or the “Roosevelt Room”.
 The legend among the WRAIR staff was that in the months before the US entry into World War II, when President Franklin Roosevelt wanted to have military and cabinet meetings away from the eyes of the press and public, he would do so there.
 For many years before WRAIR’s move to Forest Glen, two celebrated oil paintings by illustrator Dean Cornwell hung in this conference room: Beaumont and St. Martin (1939) and Conquerors of Yellow Fever (1941).
 (These were part of a series of six much reproduced paintings -- "Pioneers of American Medicine” (1939-1942) -- commissioned by Wyeth-Ayerst Laboratories.)